10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

 The Latin name of macrops references their large eyes.
-Some think that the hood spread didn’t directly evolve to mimic cobras, but was advantageous independently, as it made them appear larger.
-However, they also have the signature black chest patches of a cobra, against a paler background.
+Some believe that the hood spread didn’t directly evolve to mimic cobras, but was advantageous independently, as it made them appear larger.
+However, they also have the signature black chest patches of a cobra, against a paler background, hinting that it really was mimicry.

 7 Indochinese ground snake